 This authentic Italian Wine Cellar is located in Italy at Disneyworld Epcot.
-This restaurant easily has the best red wines you”ll find in all of Disney and a delicious Italian menu.
+This unexpected pleasure was hands down one of the best Disneyworld restaurants and one we didn’t even plan for.
+They easily have the best red wines you”ll find in all of Disney and a delicious Italian menu.
 Guests can enjoy a variety of wine flights, antipasto’s, Italian cuisine, and desserts.
 They also have a standing bar just like you would find in Italy.
 Tutto Italia Restaurante is also located right next door if you are looking for a heartier Italian meal.

 4. California Grill